The Skinny on Cholesterol: The completely False & Misleading Narrative Big Pharma Has sold you

 Cholesterol travels through the bloodstream in particles called lipoproteins (lipo, meaning fat - “fat-proteins”).
 There are several types of lipoproteins, but the two most commonly known by the general public, are High-Density Lipoprotein (HDL) and Low-Density Lipoprotein (LDL).
 And this is where the obfuscation and public confusion around cholesterol begins and is subsequently compounded by conversations with their physician.

 Please understand, I don’t think physicians are nefarious and have malintent.
 I think most genuinely care, it’s just that they’re on a very short leash tethered to the AMA, and their big brother, the CDC, NIH and therefore, they operate within very strict guidelines that handcuff them in a number of ways.
 I think most, if they took the Hippocratic Oath seriously, are just trying to do their best for the patients.
-But, they’re part of a captured/corrupt industry who gets their marching orders from BIG PHARMA and capture agencies of the Federal Government like the CDC, FDA, and NIH (all of whom are largely funded by pharmaceutical companies and in the case of the FDA, drug companies and food conglomerates.
+But, they’re part of a captured/corrupt industry who gets their marching orders from BIG PHARMA and captured agencies of the Federal Government like the CDC, FDA, and NIH (all of whom are largely funded by pharmaceutical companies and in the case of the FDA, drug companies and food conglomerates.

 All that said, what’s presented here is an explanation and understanding of cholesterol you won’t have provided to you by your physician.